hungple/arduino/README.md

 # Arduino
 Set up Arduino project on Linux Fedora

-### Install Arduino
+### Install Arduino IDEt
 1. Go to https://www.arduino.cc/en/Main/Software
-2. Download Arduino IDE for `Linux 64 bits`
+2. Download Arduino IDE for `Linux 64 bits` image.
-3. Uncompress the file.
+3. Open File Manager and goto ~/Downloads folder.
+Double click to uncompress the newly downloaded file.
 After this, you should have a folder `arduino-1.8.5-linux64` in ~/Downloads.
 4. Bring up a terminal and run
 ```
 cp ~/Downloads/arduino-1.8.5-linux64/arduino-1.8.5 ~/